HackYourFuture-CPH/js-projects/projects/memory-game.md

 # MEMORY GAME

-You joined an online game platformn startup and your task is to build one of the small classic games. <br/>
+You joined an online game platform startup and your task is to build one of the small classic games. <br/>
 You will build a Memory Game, where a user needs to flip all the cards in a game in pairs until they find all the matching pairs.
 You aspire to make the game smooth and pleasant, so the user is compelled to spend more time playing it.

 ## Weekly specs: